 - If you want a professional website, you need a professional web designer and developer to build one.
 This may cost more than blogs but putting money in for a website is a long-term investment.

 - A blog is set up in a manner that lets the author periodically post a journal, log where content is regularly updated to attract new potential readers and it does not have to be all formal.
 It is more Interactive than websites and more importantly, they are more informative and educational.
 Here the Interactivity relates to a particular industry/customer issues.

 - Most websites have an essential level of data for instance presentation of items and administrations.

 - Websites are worked for the particular reason consequently they have low web activity for instance if a website is of a school then perhaps it has visitors just the students of the specific school.

 - Low immediate and natural activity, in light of the fact that exclusive a couple of individuals need to visit the website for some particular deeds.
 This is the reason behind internet search engines not giving them a higher rank.

 - If it’s a company, then you need a website, and you can also have a blog on it to share your opinion.

 - If you’re on a tight budget, then go for a blog, as blogs are cheaper to build than static websites.
 You can also build a blog yourself.

 Websites and Blogs work in very diverse ways.
 They serve various purposes and produce all sorts of short-term results.
-However, both of them are necessary for growing your online exposure and to fortify your online business/brand reputation.
+However, both of them are necessary for growing your online exposure and fortifying your online business/brand reputation.
 It is vital to have both as part of your online brand presence.
-They perform well as a team and undeniably holds the key for your success in the digital world.
+They perform well as a team and undeniably holds the key to your success in the digital world.